-Learn about the different uses of the ocean and will gain an understanding different types of bread and fillings.
-Children will develop fine motor skills through learning how to prepare their breads as to why the oceans are so important to life on earth (habitat, food, medicine, weather control, trade and transport and food).
+Designs will be discussed and pupils work will be brought together for a collaborative end product, which will show a coded message if successful. -- -- -- as to why the oceans are so important to life on earth (habitat, food, medicine, weather control, trade and transport and food).